MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 > - Curious about the new releases for the Android client?
 Check out [What's new for the Android client](android-whatsnew.md).
 > - The Android client supports devices running Android 4.1 and later, as well as Chromebooks with ChromeOS 53 and later.
 Learn more about Android applications on Chrome [here](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps).

-## Get and set up the Remote Desktop client
+## Set up the Remote Desktop client for Android

 ### Download the Remote Desktop client from the Google Play store